Manifestly exotic pentaquarks with a single heavy quark: Discussion and conclusion

-In this work, by including the flavor SU(3) breaking effect, we firstly construct the isospin-color-spin wave functions based on the SU(2) and SU(3) symmetry and Pauli Principle.
-Then we extract the effective coupling constants from the conventional hadrons.
-After that, we systematically calculate the chromomagnetic interaction Hamiltonian for the discussed pentaquark states and obtain the corresponding mass spectrums.
-As a modification to the CMI model, the effect of chromoelectric interaction is added in the modified CMI model.
-In this work, we mainly discussed the results of mass spectrums for the $qqqq\bar{Q}$, $qqqQ\bar{q}$ , $QQQQ\bar{q}$, $QQQQ\bar{Q}$, and $QQQq\bar{Q}$ pentaquark systems obtained from the modified CMI model.
-The results from the CMI model are presented for comparison.
-Besides the eigenvalues, we also provide the eigenvectors to extract useful information about the decay properties for the studied pentaquark systems.
-Finally, we analyze the stability, possible quark rearrangement decay channels and relative partial decay widths for all the $qqqq\bar{Q}$, $qqqQ\bar{q}$, $QQQQ\bar{q}$, $QQQQ\bar{Q}$, and $QQQq\bar{Q}$ pentaquark states.
+In this work, we firstly construct the $\psi_{\textrm{flavor}}\otimes\psi_{\textrm{color}}\otimes\psi_{\textrm{spin}}$ wave functions of the $qqqq\bar{Q}$ pentaquark states and extract the effective coupling constants from the conventional hadrons.
+Then we systematically calculate the chromomagnetic Hamiltonian matrices and obtain the corresponding mass spectra.
+Besides the mass spectra, we also provide the eigenvectors to extract useful information about the decay properties from the possible quark rearrangement decay channels, and calculate the $K_{ij}$ values to discuss the stabilities and decay phase spaces of the obtained $qqqq\bar{Q}$ pentaquark states.